 Wendy Wu Tours does not condone the practise of giving gifts such as sweets, coins and souvenirs to local people while in China.
-Instead, we encourage our customers to donate to one of the charities listed in the Responsible Tourism section at the back of our brochures.

-Taking Photos
+Takina Photos

 "Tourists stick their cameras in our faces and promise they'll send photos back, but they never do."
-We encourage you to think about how you would like to be treated by camerawielding tourists - always check that it is ok before taking a photograph of a local person.
+We encourage you to think about how you would like to be treated by camera-wielding tourists - always check that it is ok before taking a photograph of a local person.
 Simply indicate to your camera to ask and never take the photograph if someone gestures or says that they do not want you to.
+Cameras are not allowed in some sightseeing spots, particularly temples and government buildings.